uber-research/FSDM/README.md

 In order to configure hypermeters change the values in `config.py` or use the `-cfg` argument:
 `python model.py -mode adjust -data camrest -cfg epoch_num=50 beam_search=True`

-### Dataset
-We evaluate the FSDM on two datasets: Cambridge Restaurant dataset (CamRest) and the Stanford in-car assistant dataset (KVRET).
-We place them under `data/` folder.
-If you use the data, please also cite their papers.

 ## Citing